-- Showing understanding with respect to the differences in opinions when it comes to scientific research; the opinions of the jurists are included within this principle.
-As a result, we can expect to see a number of opinions in addition to the differences because there is more than one jurist.
-One such case is the issue of the unity of the horizons and the multiplicity of the horizons.
-Therefore, we hope that all the believers accept and embrace this diversity in juristic opinions just as they accept diversity within their everyday lives.
+- Show understanding with respect to the differences in opinions when it comes to scientific research; the opinions of the jurists are included within this principle.
+We can expect to see a number of opinions because there is more than one jurist.
+One such example is the issue of the unity of horizons and the multiplicity of horizons.
+Therefore, we hope that all the believers accept and embrace this diversity in juristic opinions just as they accept diversity in their everyday lives.
 We also hope that coercion is not used to try to convince others of their own beliefs.

-- For those who would like to know the day of Eid in advance so that they may take vacation time, it is recommended for them to look at the websites that show the astronomical predictions for the crescent moon-sighting over a span of the two most probable days in which the sighting will occur and take both days off.
-This will allow for a longer holiday, which will surely bring a great deal of pleasure to one’s family.
+- For those who would like to know the day of Eid in advance so that they may take vacation time, it is recommended that they look at websites that show the astronomical predictions for the crescent moon sighting that include the two most probable days in which the sighting will occur and take both days off.
+This will allow for a longer holiday, which will surely bring a great deal of pleasure to their family.

-- In consideration of the feelings of other family members who may emulate a different jurist, we ask for cooperation in being part of the solution to this issue (which is a result of the occultation of the Imam (as)) and that it is not made into reason for conflict within one’s family.
-Traveling the legal (religious) distance of travel outside of one’s city limit is a suitable and religiously acceptable solution and the fast can be made up at a later date.
+- In consideration of the feelings of other family members who may emulate a different jurist, we ask for cooperation in being part of the solution to this issue (which is a result of the occultation of the Imam [p]) and that it not be made into a reason for conflict within the family.
+Traveling the legal (religious) distance outside of one’s city limit is a suitable and religiously acceptable solution, and the fast can be made up at a later date.

 WHY A CRESCENT COMMITTEE?

-At the seventh annual conference of the Council of Shi’a Muslim Scholars of North America, the topic of forming a crescent committee was posed, voted upon and passed unanimously because of the increased divisions and conflicts between the faithful believers on the issue of determining the Eids and other religious events, a consequence of the lack of understanding of religious verdicts and juristic opinions.
-This meant that each member would annually recommend a number of members to research the issue of the crescent moon on a monthly basis and provide e-mail releases to help educate the believers on the topic of the beginning of every lunar month.
+At the seventh annual conference of the Council of Shia Muslim Scholars of North America, the idea of forming a crescent committee was suggested, voted upon, and passed unanimously because of increased divisions and conflicts (a consequence of the lack of understanding of religious verdicts and juristic opinions) between faithful believers on the issue of determining Eids and other religious events.
+This meant that each member would annually recommend a few members to research the issue of the crescent moon on a monthly basis and provide e-mail releases to help educate the believers on the topic of the beginning of every lunar month.
 In addition, it would cater to the majority who are following the grand jurist of the sect in every era.

 THE AUTHENTICITY OF THE CRESCENT COMMITTEE RELEASES

-The Crescent Committee ensures that their releases are non-binding to any party.
+The Crescent Committee ensures that their releases are non-binding on any party.
 Each person must follow the verdicts of the jurist that they emulate or those with the expertise in determining the subjects of such verdicts.
-The Crescent Committee is merely a volunteer effort that is sincere in its servitude to Allah (swt) and serves to help the faithful believers who trust its members and use them to determine the beginnings of the lunar months; its aim is to educate the general public so that it can prevent differences and reduce separation among the believers.
+The Crescent Committee is merely a volunteer effort that is sincere in its servitude to Allah (swt) and serves to help the faithful believers who trust its members and use them to determine the beginnings of the lunar months.
+Its aim is to educate the general public so that it can prevent differences and reduce separation among believers.

 HOW ARE THE MEMBERS OF THE COMMITTEE SELECTED?

-This is done through the recommendations of the participants in the annual conference of the Council of Shi’a Muslim Scholars of North America, with the approval of the members.
-In addition to having knowledge of the jurisprudence surrounding this topic, other criteria include the reflection of geographical and ethnic diversity, allowing all members of society within the geographical areas of North America to be represented equally, as well as being precautious in nature.
+Selection is done through the recommendations of the participants in the annual conference of the Council of Shia Muslim Scholars of North America, with the approval of the members.
+In addition to having knowledge of the jurisprudence surrounding this topic and being precautions in nature, other criteria include reflection of geographical and ethnic diversity, allowing all members of society within the geographical areas of North America to be represented equally.

 WHY ARE THE OPINIONS OF OTHER JURISTS NOT ANNOUNCED?

-America; as such the committee refers to the grand jurist of the sect (marje’ al-ta’efah) who is emulated by the majority of believers globally.
-This is done to ensure that objectives are met without coming to a halt by differences in verdicts.
+America; as such, the committee refers to the Highest Religious Authority who is emulated by the majority of believers globally.
+This is done to ensure that objectives are met without coming to a halt due to differences in verdicts.

 As for the remaining followers, they should follow their respective jurists.

 The ability to see might not mean the actual viewing of the crescent.
 For example, a nearby city views the crescent moon, and my city and that city share viewing horizons, such that if my city sees the crescent they will too and vice versa.
-But, because there are clouds in my city and none in their’s, they see the crescent but we do not see it in our city.
-Therefore, if it wasn’t for the clouds, we would have seen it in our city.
+But because there are clouds in my city and none in theirs, they see the crescent, and we do not see it in our city.
+Therefore, if it had not been for the clouds, we would have seen it in our city.

-A state in which one does not have complete certainty, however, he does have enough information that leads him to feel comfortable or content with the accuracy of the information.
+A state in which one does not have complete certainty, however, one does have enough information to lead the person to feel comfortable or content with its accuracy.